MherZaqaryan/Mher-Dev-Documentation/docs/private-games/how-to-verify.md

 1. First, make sure to join my [Discord](https://mher.club/discord) server.
 2. Go to any channel in the Discord server and then run `/polymart token`.
 3. Get the link from the embed, the link will redirect you to Polymart and you have to copy the token you  get from the page.
-4. Come back to the Discord server and run `/polymart token token:TOKEN-FROM-POLYMART`.
+4. Come back to the Discord server and run `/polymart account token:TOKEN-FROM-POLYMART`.
 5. Done!
 You have successfully connected your Discord account with your Polymart account.

 ---